Holy Priest DPS

 - Divine Star (if you have the talent and if you want to use it)

-- Reapply Holy Fire and cast Divine Star when the cooldowns have reset or expired.
+- Cast Holy Word: Chastise, Holy Fire and Divine Star when the cooldowns have reset or expired.

 If you are being attacked by two or more NPCs, different strategies are needed depending on your Level, Gear Level score and Artifact Weapon trait level.